Explaining the effects of non-convergent sampling in the training of Energy-Based Models: Finite-time sampling: The master equation

 where $\bm\Lambda_\bt$ is the term $\sum_{\alpha > 0}$ in Eq.~\eqref{eq:probev}, a decay function of $k/\kappa_\mathrm{mix}$ at long times.
 One cannot compute this function $\bm\Lambda_\bt$ in general, but we know it depends only on the initial conditions $\bm p_0 \leftrightarrow \lbrace c_\alpha \rbrace$, the run duration $k$, and the evolution matrix ${\bU (\bt)}$.
 Then, the expected value for $\bm f_{\bt}(\bx)\equiv\bm\nabla E_{\bt}(\bx)$ in the log-likelihood gradient (cf.~Eqs.~\eqref{eq:gradEBM}-\eqref{eq:fdef}), estimated after a sampling time $k$, is given by

-In other words, by approximating the gradient with a non-convergent MCMC sampling, one computes the real model average plus a correction that depends on $k$, $\bm p_{0}$, and the model parameters $\bm \theta$.
-Therefore, at each training update, the update rule of Eq.~\eqref{eq:gradEBM} is replaced by
+with $f_{i,\bt}^{(a)} \equiv f_{i,\bt}(\bx^{(a)})$.
+In other words, by approximating the gradient with a non-convergent MCMC sampling, one computes the real model average plus a correction depending on $k$, $\bm p_{0}$, and the model parameters $\bm \theta$.
+Thus, at each training update, the update rule of Eq.~\eqref{eq:gradEBM} is replaced by

 Moreover, this implies that the fixed point $\bt=\bt^*$ of this dynamics (i.e. $\nabla \mathcal{L}=0$), if it can be reached, satisfies